Cover photo by Katharina Reddig.

 Length up to 45mm; Wingspan attains 68mm.

-Both sexes are among the more readily identified Orthetrum species, due to the two diagonal stripes on the sides of the thorax.
+Both sexes of the Two-striped Skimmer are among the more readily identified Orthetrum species, due to the two diagonal stripes on the sides of the thorax.

 In fully pruinose males the diagnostic white stripes may become partially or completely obscured.
 These males are best identified by the shape of the secondary genitalia.

-Most likely to be confused with the Epaulet Skimmer (Orthetrum chrysostigma), but that species has just one pale, diagonal stripe on the thorax sides.
+The Two-striped Skimmer is most likely to be confused with the Epaulet Skimmer (Orthetrum chrysostigma), but that species has only one pale, diagonal stripe on the thorax sides.

 Click here for more details on identification.